dynatrace-ace/data-access-and-partitioning-codespaces/docs/D-slice-and-dice.md

 !!! tip

-    Before the customer used to configure everything as auto-tags, which caused performance issues.
-With Dynatrace 3rd-Gen we want our customers to rely on enriching at source, but the strategy would be slightly different depending on the technology.
-We need to find the technologies in order to give the customers the best practice
+    Previously, customers relied heavily on auto-tags, which often led to performance issues due to excessive processing and complexity.
+With Dynatrace 3rd-Gen, the recommended approach is to enrich metadata at the source, ensuring better scalability and efficiency.

+    The enrichment strategy should adapt to the underlying technology.
+Different platforms (e.g., Kubernetes, AWS, Azure, OpenShift) offer distinct tagging and annotation mechanisms, so best practices must be tailored accordingly.

 ## Summary

 ### Requirements

-With our findings in RBAC, Dimensions & Technologies, plus considering [this](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1247150978/1.+Slice+Dice) guide provided before, we're ready to work with our customer and validate their requirements, and connect them with some important fields that we will need to setup in the following stage:

-- dt.security_context
-- dt.cost.costcenter
+With our findings on RBAC, Dimensions, and Technologies, and leveraging the [Slice & Dice](https://dt-rnd.atlassian.net/wiki/spaces/d1coe/pages/1247150978/1.+Slice+Dice), we are prepared to:

-- dt.cost.product
+- Validate customer requirements
+- Map critical fields for the next stage, including: `dt.security_context`, `dt.cost.costcenter`, `dt.cost.product`

 | Area            | Requirement                                                                                       | Dimension                                                                              |
 |-----------------|---------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|